psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 ## Examining the Results

 After uploading the scan data you can examine intermediate results in your Coverity Scan project web GUI, and the final results will be delivered to you by email.
-Then use *View Defects* button in Coverity Scan web GUI to start triaging discovered issues.
+Then use ‘View Defects’ button in Coverity Scan web GUI to start triaging discovered issues.

 ---

 ## Footnotes
 {: .screenreader-only }

-[^fn-saas]: [Software as a Service][url-saas].
-[^fn-ci]: [Continuous Integration][url-ci].

 [^fn-multipart]:
     A multipart/form-data is used to express values submitted through a web form.
 Originally defined as part of HTML 4.0, it is most commonly used for submitting files via HTTP.
 Defined in [RFC 2388][url-rfc2388].